simon-brooke/the-great-game/doc/Division_of_tasks_between_server_and_client.md

-# Division of tasks between server and client
+# Division of tasks between server and client (unfinished)

 An alternative nomentclature I may use for this dichotomy would be _planner_ and _performer_; it would be the same dichotomy.
 'Planner' and 'server' are synonyms; 'performer' and 'client' are synonyms.